softwarescales/jquery-tags/README.md

     // callback called after a tag was removed from the UI
     tagRemoved: function(tag) {
-        // you can make an ajax request here as well
+        // you can make an ajax request here as well and only remove the tag on success tag.remove();
-        // since the tag is only hidden, you can show it back if the ajax request failed },
+    },

     // a function called before adding a new tag